Best time to find cheap flights, 5% potential price drop

 Which day is cheapest to fly to Jomo Kenyatta?

 The cheapest day to fly to Jomo Kenyatta is usually Wednesday.
 At the moment, Friday is the most expensive.

 What time of day is cheapest to fly?

-Jomo Kenyatta flights can be made cheaper if you choose a flight in the evening.
+Jomo Kenyatta flights can be made cheaper if you choose a flight at noon.
 Booking a flight in the morning will likely mean higher prices.

 Named after Kenya’s first prime minister and president, Jomo Kenyatta International (NBO) is the country’s main airport and Eastern and Central Africa’s busiest hub.
 It is located in the suburb of Embakasi, approximately 9.3 miles (15km) from Nairobi’s central business district, and welcomes more than five million passengers each year.